Whittle Integrated Strategic Planning is a concept of long-term planning which considers:

 John Baillie, Global Consulting Manager, Whittle Consulting

-The 10 mechanisms of a Whittle Enterprise Optimisation Model
+The 10 Steps of a Whittle Enterprise Optimisation Model

-There are 10 distinct mechanisms in a Whittle Enterprise Optimisation model.
+There are 10 distinct steps in a Whittle Enterprise Optimisation model.
 As they are interrelated, they are ultimately considered simultaneously.

 The Whittle Enterprise Optimisation model is tailored for each site.
 It determines how much capital is worth spending on each constraint, simultaneously rebalancing the pit, phase, schedule,